Gerard David: Life

 He was born in Oudewater, now located in the province of Utrecht.
 His year of birth is approximated as c.
 1450–1460 on the basis that he looks to be around 50 years in the 1509 self-portrait found in his Virgin among the Virgins.
 He is believed to have spent time in Italy from 1470 to 1480, where he was influenced by the Italian Renaissance.
 He formed his early style under Albert van Oudewater in Haarlem, and moved to Bruges in 1483, where he joined the Guild of Saint Luke in 1484.

+Erwin Panofsky identifies David as a student of Geertgen tot Sint Jans.
 Upon the death of Hans Memling in 1494, David became Bruges' leading painter.
 He became dean of the guild in 1501, and in 1496 married Cornelia Cnoop, daughter of the dean of the goldsmiths' guild.
 David was one of the town's leading citizens.

-Ambrosius Benson served his apprenticeship with David, but they came into dispute around 1519 over a number of paintings and drawings Benson had collected from other artists.
-Because of a large debt owed to him by Benson, David had refused to return the material.
-Benson pursued the matter legally and won, leading to David serving time in prison.
+Ambrosius Benson served his apprenticeship with David.
+Around 1519 they had a dispute over a number of paintings and drawings which Benson had collected from other artists.
+David refused to return the materials because Benson owed him a large debt.
+Benson sought legal recourse in court and after he won, David was condemned to a prison term.

-He died on 13 August 1523 and was buried in the Church of Our Lady at Bruges.
+He died on 13 August 1523 and was buried in the Church of Our Lady in Bruges.